Codeception/Codeception/docs/07-AdvancedUsage.md

 php codecept.phar console suitename
 ```

-Now you can execute all commands of appropriate Guy class and see immidiate results.
-That is especially useful for when used with Selenium modules.
+Now you can execute all commands of appropriate Actor class and see immidiate results.
+That is especially useful for when used with WebDriver module.
 It always takes too long to launch Selenium and browser for tests.
 But with console you can try different selectors, and different commands, and then write a test that would pass for sure when executed.

 And a special hint: show your boss how you can nicely manipulate web pages with console and Selenium.
-With this you can convince him that it is easy to automate this steps and introduce acceptance testing to the project.
+It will be easy to convince to automate this steps and introduce acceptance testing to the project.

 ## Running from different folders.